neverbot/typoteka/readme.md

 ## Usage

-1. Create a directory for your book content with a `typoteka.json` file
+1. Create a directory for your book content with a `typoteka.json` file.
-2. Write your content in Markdown files
+2. Write your content in Markdown files.
 3. Run the build script:
    ```bash
    ./build.sh path/to/content-dir